-This bill would provide that, if an individual files a statement of intention to be a candidate for elective state office, the filing of a subsequent statement of intention to be a candidate for a different elective state office that is to be voted upon at the same election would effect a revocation of the prior statement of intention to be a candidate, and the individual would thereafter be prohibited from soliciting or receiving a contribution or loan for the elective state office for which he or she previously filed a statement of intention to be a candidate.
-The bill would prohibit an individual from filing, and the Secretary of State from accepting, a statement of intention to be a candidate for an Assembly, Senate, or other constitutional office at an election other than the next election or next 2 regularly scheduled elections at which that office will appear on the ballot, as specified.
-This bill would prohibit an elected state officer or candidate for elective state office who has filed statements of intention to be a candidate for elective state office who has filed statements of intention to be a candidate for multiple elective state offices that are to be voted upon at separate elections from having more than 2 campaign contribution accounts open simultaneously for purposes of receiving contributions in connection with those elective state offices.
+This bill would provide that, if an individual files a statement of intention to be a candidate for elective state office, the filing of a subsequent statement of intention to be a candidate for a different elective state office that is to be voted upon at the same election would effect a revocation of the prior statement of intention to be a candidate except under certain circumstances and the individual would thereafter be prohibited from soliciting or receiving a contribution or loan for the elective state office for which he or she previously filed a statement of intention to be a candidate.
+A revocation, under the bill would become effective 31 days after the filing of the subsequent statement of intention, and any remaining funds that have not been transferred after that date would become surplus funds.
+The bill would prohibit an individual from filing, and the Secretary of State from accepting, a statement of intention to be a candidate for an Assembly, Senate, or other constitutional office at an election other than the next election or next two regularly scheduled elections at which that office will appear on the ballot, except as specified.